-This cycle is promoted by the Fundació Catalunya Europa with the collaboration of BBVA and supported by the Ajuntament de Barcelona, ??the Àrea Metropolitana de ??Barcelona and the Generalitat de Catalunya.
+This cycle is promoted by the Fundació Catalunya Europa in collaboration with BBVA, and supported by the Ajuntament de Barcelona, the Àrea Metropolitana de Barcelona and the Generalitat de Catalunya.

-In spite of the report, the professor in sustainability was optimistic and hopeful at the conference that offered in a full auditorium of the Fundació Antoni Tàpies in Barcelona.
-"Climate change is local and global," warned Peter Newman.
-We all share a world that is warming.
-Although the consequences may be different depending on the point on the planet where we live, the truth is that the effects of climate change imply us all.
-This implies great changes, explained Newman, in the current system of energy, transport, cities, industry and land use to achieve the objective of a maximum increase of the average temperature at 1.5 °C. These major changes go through decoupling, this is, stopping depending on fossil fuels to maintain economic growth.
+In spite of the report, the Professor in Sustainability was optimistic and hopeful.
+Newman argued that Climate change is bothlocal and global, anbd we are all experiencing a warming world.
+Although the consequences may be different depending on where we live, the truth is that the effects of climate change affect us all.
+This implies a need for great changes in the current energy system, transport, cities, industry and land use to achieve the objective of a maximum increase of the average temperature to 1.5 °C. These major changes can be achieved through decoupling, that is, halting our dependence on fossil fuels to maintain economic growth.

 According to Newman, cities can play a crucial role, as they do not need to wait for legilslative changes to act.
 In fact, there are many examples of cities at the forefront of initiatives focused on flighting climate change and achieving decarbonisation.
 One well-known example involves the the use of electric public transport.
 However, there are also other less well-known initiatives, such as biophile cities bring nature closer to the inhabitants of large cities in order to improve life quality.
 These represent the need to plan, innovate and take risks to move towards sustainability.

 Newman hopes that oil consumption can be reduced.
 He gave Australia and Denmark as examples of how this is possible, and stressed the need for disruptive innovations that improve cities.
 Self-driving vehicles for example are innovative, but unless they are shared they do not improve the planet.
 On the other hand, if they are, this is a form of disruptive innovation.